cswclui/katacoda-scenarios-1/12factor-005/step03.md

 ├── package.json
 ├── readme.md
 └── test
+    └── http-tests.js

 ```

 There are three files of particular interest in the working directory.
-There is the `Jenkinsfile` that contains the pipeline script that will execute the Build and Release tasks in Jenkins.
+There's the `Jenkinsfile` that contains the pipeline script that will execute the Build and Release tasks in Jenkins.

 The file, `Dockerfile` provides the description of the container image that Jenkins will build during the Run stage.
 (To learn more about `Dockerfile` go [here](https://docs.docker.com/engine/reference/builder/).)